Electronic voting by country: Philippines

-In May 2010, the government of the Philippines planned to carry out its first ever entirely electronically tabulated election, using and optical scan voting system.
-The government invested $160 million into the new system.
-This included the electronic voting machines, printers, servers, power generators, memory cards, batteries, and broadband and satellite transmission equipment.
-This national implementation of electronic voting was intended to increase the accuracy and speed of vote tallying.
-In addition, it was expected to decrease the fraud and corruption found in past Philippine elections.
+In August 11, 2008, Commission on Elections (Comelec) implemented automated elections in the country starting with the Autonomous Region in Muslim Mindanao election for that year using optical scan voting system.
+It involves electronic voting machines, printers, servers, power generators, memory cards, batteries, and broadband and satellite transmission equipment.
+This was intended to increase the accuracy and speed of vote tallying.
+In addition, it was expected to decrease the fraud and corruption found in pre-2008 Philippine elections.

-On May 3, 2010, the Philippines pre-tested the electronic voting systems.
-The Commission on Elections (Comelec) found 76,000 of the total 82,000 Precinct Count Optical Scan Machines to have faulty memory cards.
+On 3 May 2010, the Philippines pre-tested the electronic voting systems.
+Comelec found 76,000 of the total 82,000 Precinct Count Optical Scan Machines to have faulty memory cards.
 The machines had miscounted votes and had given some votes to the rival candidate.
 After discovering discrepancies between manual and automated voting tallies, the memory cards were changed throughout the country.
 Many Filipino voters became skeptical of the e-voting system after the national recall.
 Because of past violent elections, 250,000 troops were placed on high alert around the country.
 These forces were instructed to guard the machines and voting stations in order to preempt any violent protests against the system.
-Some election officials attempted to postpone the May 10 election day but elections proceeded as scheduled.
+Some election officials attempted to postpone the 10 May election day but elections proceeded as scheduled.

-On May 10, 2010, the Philippines had its first presidential election using electronic voting.
+On 10 May 2010, the computerized system adapted to national level following the 2008 ARMM elections two years earlier and preparations for the former from 2009 to 2010.
 Comelec reported that only 400 of the 82,000 machines malfunctioned.
-Most voter complaints were related to waiting in long lines and learning the new technology.
+Most voter complaints were related to waiting in long lines and using the technology.

+In the 2025 general elections, the Comelec implemented internet voting for overseas absentee voters for the first time.
+To participate, voters under the jurisdiction of 77 foreign posts were required to pre-enroll and afterwards, cast their ballots electronically through the COMELEC Voting Portal.